 Make a homemade baking strip by following these steps:- Use an old towel that is a little thicker so it will hold enough moisture to keep the edges of the pie from overcooking.

-- Cut the towel into a 2 to 3-inch tall strip that will fit around and overlap 3 inches on the baking dish.
+- Cut the towel into a 2- to 3-inch-tall strip that will fit around the baking dish and overlap 3 inches.

 - Soak the strip in water and then wring it out.
 The strip should be very wet but not dripping.